falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 - modify python scripts to fit your needs
 - run python scripts with your data

 #### Suggestions: work in couples if necessary and adapt the Python scripts covered during class.
 Please don't hesitate to reach out if you need help.
 Tutorial to solve any issues on Tuesday 7/13 - 10-11am.
-I will post the answer on Friday 7/16.
+I will post my answer on Friday 7/16.
 Have fun!

 ### Task 1: Create a Python program that:
 Instructions: